-There’s kind of three camps, there’s the Chechen mobsters, there’s the acting class, which Henry Winkler is stunningly great as the acting teacher that’s this kind of goofy, almost Waiting for Guffman, kind of acting.
-You know he likes to reign supreme over these budding wannabe actors that are so desperate to make it.
-He kind of holds court over them.
+There’s kind of three camps; there’s the Chechen mobsters, there’s the acting class, which Henry Winkler is stunningly great as the acting teacher that’s this kind of goofy, almost Waiting for Guffman, sort of acting.
+You know he likes to reign supreme over these budding wannabe actors that are so desperate to make it — he kind of holds court over them.
 Then the third is the LAPD.
 Paula and I are the two detectives that are kind of in that circle.
 It’s like a Venn diagram; they all sort of weave as worlds.

 AG: What’s this year been like?
 What’s it been like for you to be in two such big projects (Twin Peaks on Showtime and now Barry on HBO) on two such major networks?
 Playing a cop in both actually.

 JP: It’s funny I’m never going to play the cop that Paula played.
 The cop that’s incredibly good at it, right?
 I am playing cops, but I think I’m also sort of playing these sorts of everyman type of characters you know?
 In Twin Peaks obviously he’s not a real positive character, right?

 I did a panel a couple of days ago and I said something about making it (Twin Peaks) and I said some sort of specific spoiler.
 Even though the show has been out forever right and my girlfriend was like “you know you kind of spoiled… that was a spoiler”, and I was like really?
 But in that case, everyone in there had watched the entire show.
 Like the panel was full.
 The audience members, everyone in there had watched it.